 Search for "spilt" in the field at the top of your Wixie home page and assign the "Spilt Milk" template in Wixie to each of the students in your class.

 Have students use the Eraser tool to create their image and type the name for the image in the spaces to complete the sentence on their page.
 Expect inventive spelling.
 If you have someone to assist in your classroom, have each student record their sentence as well to build fluency and reading confidence.

 Once each student has completed their page, combine individual student work into a single Wixie file.
 Present it to the class, print it for students to take home, or export as an eBook so students can read it on a tablet at home.

 You can also create this book as part of a station rotation.
-Simply open the activity page on your computer or interactive white board and have each student complete with your help.
+Simply open the activity page on your computer or interactive whiteboard and have each student complete it with your help.
 Just remember to duplicate the template page before each student begins.